martinsam/cozy-dev-docs/source/clientsideapp.md

 ### So what happened?

-This is exactly where the magic is: two apps that have nothing to do with each other, developed by two different people that might not even know eachother, can work together and be synchronized, or, even better, rationalized.
-In other words, this demo proves the fact that the apps can talk to eachother.
+This is exactly where the magic is: two apps that have nothing to do with each other, developed by two different people that might not even know each other, can work together and be synchronized, or, even better, rationalized.
+In other words, this demo proves the fact that the apps can talk to each other.
 So to think a bit further, the apps can share their data to be able to give transverse services.
 So because our applications work in the same data space, the apps start to collaborate to deliver a more integrated user experience.
 They are, in a certain way, smart.

 ## Fourth step : Create, destroy or update a contact